-Eiffel Tower in
+Your Guide to Eiffel Tower

-Paris
+in Paris

-The Eiffel Tower in Paris was built
+The Eiffel Tower in Paris was built in 1889

-structure of its time.
-The only practical use of the Eiffel Tower is to provide splendid views over
+The only practical use of the Eiffel Tower

-Paris, and its real purpose was to demonstrate that France was a leader in the technical world.
+was to demonstrate that France was a leader in the technical

-The Eiffel Tower was always massively popular with the
+The Eiffel Tower was

-public, but not with the artistic elite at the start.
-The tower could be seen from anywhere in
+artistic elite at the start.
+The tower could be seen from

-Paris.
-The writer Guy de Maupassant detested it so much that he had lunch in the tower restaurant
+Maupassant detested it so much that he had lunch in the tower

-as often as possible because it was only in the tower itself that you did not have to look at
+restaurant as often as possible because it was only in the

 Two million people visited the Eiffel tower in its first